*PICTURED: The Business Chamber host Joe Melody with Aoibhin Garrihy and Sharon Connellan of BEO Wellness

 Hosted by Joe Melody, The Business Chamber is a video and audio podcast available on all of your favourite platforms including YouTube and Spotify.

-Episode 1 will be available tomorrow and our first guests are BEO Wellness founders Aoibhin Garrihy and Sharon Connellan, who we meet at their new café in Lahinch, The Cottage.
+Episode 1 is available now and our first guests are BEO Wellness founders Aoibhin Garrihy and Sharon Connellan, who we meet at their new café in Lahinch, The Cottage.

 The Cottage is part of the BEO brand’s growing offering, with a retail space and café called The Well at 71 O’Connell Street in Ennis where one can also shop the BEO product line.

-Sharon told The Business Chamber that balancing life as a successful business woman and a mother of three has its unique challenges, “Mom guilt.
+Sharon tells The Business Chamber that balancing life as a successful business woman and a mother of three has its unique challenges, “Mom guilt.
 We have it every single day.”

 “Any woman who works – or doesn’t work – the juggle is real if you’re a full-time mom.
 It’s tough going when you have small children.
 Every day brings new challenges and you’re trying to collect them from school, get them out the door in the morning, trying to get lunches made, homework, activities, and the older they get the busier it gets I find…”